|

 230. potato

-an edible tuber native to South America; a staple food of Ireland
+an edible tuber native to South America

 231. press

-exert pressure or force to or upon
+put pressure or force upon something

 232. print